-The Teacher Education programs at LSUS are accredited by the Council for the Accreditation of Education Preparation (CAEP), previously known as the National Council for Accreditation of Teacher Education (NCATE).
+The Council for the Accreditation of Education Preparation (CAEP), previously known as the National Council for Accreditation of Teacher Education (NCATE), accredits the Teacher Education programs at LSUS.
 This accreditation covers all teacher preparation programs and advanced educator preparation programs (Master of Education and Specialist in School Psychology).